 There is good news for Walmart USA… the company is making an effort to invest more in American businesses, creating more jobs, less emissions, and building the US economy.

-For now, check those back labels for a country of origin.
+For now, check those back labels for the country of origin.
 If you don’t see one, it’s made in the good old USA.

 Popular American Made Great Value Products